William Bory

-William Bory (August 18, 1950 - November 12, 1993) was a poet and gay activist.
+William Bory (August 18, 1950 – November 12, 1993) was an American poet and gay activist.

 Career

 Bory is among the poets who emerged in the 1980s, and who dealt with the spreading of AIDS in the gay community.
 These poets had to face death and dying, loss, anger, absence.
 In 1996, The James White Review: A Gay Men's Literary Quarterly said of Bory that "No sentimentality but the raw stuff intercedes and there is a freshness and daring physicalness to this writing style. [...] [his] work holds up and should be investigated.
 He is a stylist like Gunn and his voice is quite original and interesting."
 Bory proof-edited books for his then partner, Charles Silverstein, like A family matter: a parent's guide to homosexuality and Man to man: gay couples in America.
 In 1992, on the new edition of "The Joy of Gay Sex" by Charles Silverstein and Felice Picano, there is the dedica "A special thanks to William Bory for his help."
 In 1993 Bory published Orpheus in his underwear with Cythoera Press.
 On the cover there is Narcissus, the "mythical figure most suitable for the modern gay imagination in the West."
 The photo is by Kelly Grider.